Independent Contractor or Really an Employee?

 What does this mean for you?

-Determining the legal status of a worker’s workplace relationship is complex.
+Determining the legal status of a worker’s employment or contracting relationship is complex.
 At Taylor & Scott, our team of lawyers can assist you and provide advice as to your rights and obligations at work.